Invest in Bonds That Multiply Your Money

 THE ABF SINGAPORE BOND FUND

 This fund comprises of some of the safest and highest rated debts issued in Singapore.
-These usually include high-quality bonds that are issued by the Singapore Government and quasi-Singapore Government organisations.
-Singapore quasi government issuers are the likes of Temasek, Port Authority of Singapore, Singapore Housing Authority and other public organisations.
+These usually include high-quality bonds that are issued by the Singapore Government and quasi-Singapore Government organizations.
+Singapore quasi government issuers are the likes of Temasek, Port Authority of Singapore, Singapore Housing Authority and other public organizations.

 The price of these bonds could be more volatile as they are dependent on the performance of the company that issued them, market sentiments as well as the interest rate environment, especially if they are unrated or junk bonds, a term commonly reserved for younger and riskier companies.

 Junk bonds are the most alluring types of bonds to new investors because of the high, double-digit yields during ordinary interest rate environments.
 These dangerous bonds can lure you in with the promise of big checks in the mail, yet leave you high and dry when the companies that issue them miss payments or go bankrupt.
 Stick to investment grade bonds, instead.
 If you don't know what you are doing, be extra safe.

 One thing you may not know about bonds is that there is more than one interest rate you need to pay attention to.
 The first rate you should pay attention to is the bond's coupon rate which refers to the stated interest rate paid based on the par, or face value of the bond.
 If a bond is issued with a $1,000 face value and a coupon rate of 5.5%, this tells us that the bond will pay interest of $55 per year.